axians/microservicebus-tutorial/README.md

 ## [Device Management](./ManageYourDevices.md): Manage your devices and IoT Hub
 With our solution up and running, how can we manage the solution, track down and fix issues.

+## [Application Lifecycle Management](./alm.md): Manage your devices and IoT Hub
+Learn how we can manage Scripts in Github or VSTS.

 ## [Integration and advanced tasks](./ManageYourDevices): Manage your devices and IoT Hub
 This is where we leave the vanilla scenarios and look more into integration with ServiceNow, Cisco Jasper, GitHub/VSTS, Application
 Lifecycle Mgmt and more.